AntarEspadas/Svelte20/README.md

 	}
 </style>
 ```
-This code will look something like this inside the sheet
+The resulting sheet would look something like this

 ![image](./docs/Example1.png)